 If Iran succeeds in formalizing the Hormuz toll, the implications extend far beyond the current conflict.
 A permanent fee on strait transit would create a new cost layer for every barrel of oil, every LNG cargo, and every container ship that passes through the waterway.
 Even a fraction of the current $2 million per-voyage charge, applied systematically, would add billions of dollars annually to global energy costs.

 Shipping analysts at major brokerages have already warned that the “war premium” on Gulf oil will persist long after the last missile falls.
-Insurance rates for Gulf voyages have increased by 400 to 600 percent since February, according to Lloyd’s of London data, and underwriters are unlikely to reduce premiums even if the strait nominally reopens under Iranian toll control.
+War risk insurance premiums have surged above 5 percent of vessel value per transit — up from 0.25 to 0.5 percent before the war — according to Lloyd’s of London, and underwriters are unlikely to reduce premiums even if the strait nominally reopens under Iranian toll control.

 The toll also introduces a geopolitical sorting mechanism.
 Nations that maintain friendly relations with Iran gain cheaper access to Gulf energy, while those aligned with Washington face either permanent exclusion or punitive fees.
 This creates incentives for energy-importing nations — particularly in Asia and Africa — to maintain neutrality in the conflict or tilt toward Tehran, fracturing the coalition that the United States has tried to build against Iran.

 The International Energy Agency warned on March 23 that the Gulf energy crisis already surpasses the 1970s oil shocks in severity.
-IEA Chief Fatih Birol noted that the simultaneous disruption of oil, LNG, and containerized trade through a single chokepoint had no historical precedent, and that the toll regime adds a permanent cost structure to what was already the most expensive maritime disruption in decades.
+IEA Chief Fatih Birol confirmed that 40 or more energy assets across nine countries have been “severely or very severely damaged,” with Rystad Energy estimating the repair bill at $25 billion over five years.
 Shipping companies face a grim calculation: pay Iran’s fee, reroute around the Cape of Good Hope at an additional cost of $500,000 to $1 million per voyage and 10 to 14 extra days at sea, or anchor indefinitely and wait for a resolution that may never come.

 For Saudi Arabia, the strategic calculus is straightforward.
 Every day that Hormuz remains under Iranian control is a day that the Kingdom’s energy infrastructure depreciates in value.
-The Trump administration’s offer to “share” the strait with Iran was rejected by Tehran, and military options to reopen the waterway by force carry risks that no Gulf state is willing to accept unilaterally.
-The toll may be illegal under international law, but unless the world’s navies are prepared to enforce that law, Iran’s IRGC holds the gate.
+The Trump administration’s offer to “share” the strait with Iran was rejected by Tehran, and Iran’s five-point counterproposal demands reparations, sovereignty recognition over Hormuz, and a comprehensive ceasefire across all fronts before any talks can begin.
+The toll may be illegal under international law, but unless the world’s navies are prepared to enforce that law, Iran’s IRGC holds the gate — even after the man who built the blockade has been killed.

 Frequently Asked Questions